 Prerequisites

-- A designated integration user created in Snowflake for the connector
+- A designated integration user created in Snowflake for the connector, plus the integration user's username and password.

 - The JDBC connection's URL, such as